Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 12 Revay Hotel

 Modern and spacious, 12 Revay Hotel is one of the best value hotels in Budapest.
-Surrounded by bars, shops, and restaurants, this hotel is conveniently located near Terézváros’ top attractions.
+Surrounded by bars, shops, and restaurants, this hotel is conveniently located near Terézváros’ main tourist attractions.

-With 56 stylishly decorated rooms, this three-star hotel offers guests a comfortable and relaxing base in the heart of the city.
+With 56 stylishly decorated rooms, this three-star hotel offers guests a comfortable and relaxing base in the heart of the city centre.

 Star Inn Hotel Budapest Centrum by Comfort